-1. Download the latest release into a web-accessible location.
-For contributors, you should develop off of the master branch.

-- 2. Ensure that var/ and all files within it (other than var/SymfonyRequirements.php) are writable by the web server. - 3.
+- 1. Download the latest release into a web-accessible location.
+For contributors, you should develop off of the master branch. - 2.
+Ensure that var/ and all files within it (other than var/SymfonyRequirements.php) are writable by the web server. - 3.
 Run composer install.
 You will be prompted to enter database details and other configuration information.
-See Configuration for documentation on each parameter. - 4.
-Create the XTools database: php bin/console doctrine:database:create and run the migrations with php bin/console doctrine:migrations:migrate.
+See Configuration for documentation on each parameter.

+- 4. Create the XTools database: php bin/console doctrine:database:create and run the migrations with php bin/console doctrine:migrations:migrate.
 This is actually only used for usage statistics (e.g. see xtools.wmflabs.org/meta).
 XTools will run without it but doing so may cause silent failures, as the requests to record usage are made with AJAX. - 5.
-With each deployment or pull from master, you may need to dump the assets and clear the cache.
-Use php bin/console assetic:dump to generate the CSS and JS, and php bin/console cache:clear' to clear the cache.
+With each deployment or pull from master, you may need to clear the cache.
+Use php bin/console cache:clear --no-warmup' to clear the cache.
 For a production environment be sure to append ''--env=prod to these commands.
 You must also clear the cache whenever you make configuration changes.